obonaventure/cnp3/book/network/network.rst

    }
  }

 The router iterates over all addresses included in the distance vector.
 If the distance vector contains an address that the router does not know, it inserts the destination inside its routing table via link `l` and at a distance which is the sum between the distance indicated in the distance vector and the cost associated to link `l`.
-If the destination was already known by the router, it will only update the corresponding entry in its routing table if either :
+If the destination was already known by the router, it only updates the corresponding entry in its routing table if either :

  - the cost of the new route is smaller than the cost of the already known route `( (V[d].cost+l.cost) < R[d].cost)`
  - the new route was learned over the same link as the current best route towards this destination `( R[d].link == l)`

-The first condition of the test ensures that the routers will discover the shortest path towards each destination.
-The second condition is used to take into account the change of routes that may occur after a link failure or a change in the metric associated to a link.
+The first condition ensures that the router discovers the shortest path towards each destination.
+The second condition is used to take into account the changes of routes that may occur after a link failure or a change of the metric associated to a link.

-To unerstand the operation of a distance vector protocol, let us consider the five routers network shown below.
+To understand the operation of a distance vector protocol, let us consider the five routers network shown below.

 .. figure:: fig/network-fig-014-c.png